G99 Application UK: Avoid Rejection — Costs by DNO & 2026 Reforms

 - Connection costs: £50,000–£2,000,000+ depending on distance and reinforcement

-- Queue reform: "First Ready, First Connected" now replaces first-come-first-served
+- Queue reform: 61% of projects cut.
+"First Ready, First Connected" replaces first-come-first-served

 If you're developing a solar farm or large-scale renewable energy project in the UK, you'll need to navigate the G99 grid connection process.
 This guide explains everything you need to know about G99 applications, from initial feasibility to final energisation - including the queue management reforms that are reshaping how projects get connected.